kellyjonbrazil/jc/docs/parsers/cef.md

 and the values are converted to their respective types.
 Extra naive and UTC epoch timestamps are added where appropriate per the CEF specification.

+A warning message to `STDERR` will be printed if an unparsable line is found unless `--quiet` or `quiet=True` is used.

 To preserve escaping and original keynames and to prevent type conversions use the `--raw` CLI option or `raw=True` param in the `parse()` function.